live-codes/livecodes/docs/docs/features/user-management.md

 ## Login/Logout

-Login/Logout links are accessible from the app menu.
+Login/Logout links are accessible at the top right corner of the app.

 :::info note